dudeperf3ct/dudeperf3ct.github.io/_posts/2019-12-29-Tabular-Solution.md

 - Value Iteration

 In policy iteration, we first evaluate a policy for some iterations and then move on to policy improvement step.
 What if we evaluate policy for 1 iteration?
 This will reduce the time we wait for value function to converge in policy evaluation step.
 This algorithm of policy evaluation for 1 iteration(update of each state) and policy improvement is called value iteration.
 We can combine the policy improvement and truncated policy evaluation steps in one equation.
 This equation turns Bellman optimality equation into update rule.
 This equation guarantees convergence to optimal value function similar to policy iteration.
-We keep track of policies in value iteration implicitly (choosing action that maximises expected reward).
+We keep track of policies in value iteration implicitly (take one step and choosing action that maximises expected reward).

 $$
 \begin{aligned}